-- Connector symbols shown from the terminal side are enclosed by a single line and followed by the direction mark - Connector symbols shown from the harness side are enclosed by a double line and followed by the direction mark - Certain systems and components, especially those related to OBD, may use a new style slide-locking type harness connector.
+- Connector symbols shown from the harness side are enclosed by a double line and followed by the direction mark - Certain systems and components, especially those related to OBD, may use a new style slide-locking type harness connector.
 For description and how to disconnect, refer to EL section, "Description", "HARNESS CONNECTOR".